RichardBKeck/DATA310-Project-3/README.md

 Thefore, based on the external validation of the ElasticNet method, the best hyperparameters, as determined by the Simulated Annealing method are alpha ≈ 0.98704 and l1_ratio ≈ 0.00508.

 ### Support Vector Regression
+The results from the three tests of ElasticNet are summarized on the following data table:
 | Model  | Mean Squared Error |
 | ------------- | ------------- |
 | Genetic Algorithm  |  0.268588 |